Pawkuzmi/Motorola-task/README.md

 ## Running a server
-To start the server go to the location with `docker-compose.yml` file, open the terminal and run `docker-compose up` command.
+To start the server go to the location with `docker-compose.yml` file, open the terminal and run `docker-compose up --build` command.
 The server will be available at `localhost`.
+The database will available at port `3306`.

 ## Testing scenarios
 In order to test the server, go to the `request_body` folder, open the terminal and